-Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person, according to the Centers for Disease Control.
+Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 Seniors are the most vulnerable.
-Since most people with Parkinson’s disease (PD) are in their senior years, the Parkinson’s Foundation wants you to be prepared for COVID-19 and Parkinson’s.
+Since many people with Parkinson’s disease (PD) are above age 60, the Parkinson’s Foundation is here to help you learn more about how COVID-19 affects people with Parkinson's and urges you to get vaccinated to stay safe.

 About the Coronavirus (COVID-19)

 Coronaviruses are a family of viruses that are like the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
-In 2019, a new virus formed and spread from China to other countries, including the U.S. now called COVID-19.
+In 2019, a new virus called COVID-19 formed and spread from Wuhan, China to other countries, including the U.S.

 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
-There is currently no cure or vaccine.
-Those who believe they may have the illness should seek medical treatment right away.
-Read the Centers for Disease Control (CDC) factsheet here.
+There is currently no cure, however several FDA-approved vaccines provide protection from severe illness or hospitalization if you are exposed to the virus.
+Variants of the virus have emerged and continue to spread globally and within the U.S. The Centers for Disease Control (CDC) is tracking these variants.

 Seniors and COVID-19

-Seniors are most at risk to develop COVID-19 and its symptoms, which can increase the already elevated risk of getting pneumonia.
-Seniors should strongly consider getting the pneumonia and flu vaccine as soon as possible or speaking about it with their doctor.
+If not fully vaccinated, seniors are most at risk to develop COVID-19 and its symptoms, which can increase the already elevated risk of getting pneumonia.
+Seniors should regularly plan to receive the pneumonia and flu vaccines in accordance with their health team.

 Living with Parkinson’s does not put you at a higher risk of contracting COVID-19, but it does make it harder for you to recover if you contract it.
-This is because people with PD have slight differences in their immune systems.
+Also, we know that without the vaccine, if you are hospitalized and you have Parkinson’s disease, there is an elevated risk of complications and potentially death.

 - Wash your hands.
-Wash them often with soap and water for at least 20 seconds.
+Wash them often with soap and water for at least 20 seconds at each washing.

 - Carry hand sanitizer.
 When in public spaces use an alcohol-based hand sanitizer that contains at least 60% alcohol.